Adding a New Product Data Source for the Product Publisher Widget

 This returns the name of the product data source.

-This will be where we add the business logic to perform the search for related products.
-The
+This is where we add the business logic to perform the search for related products.
+The HttpServletRequest

-, which contains a list of the search results; see the implementation at CPDataSourceResult.java.
+, which contains a list with the search results; see the implementation at CPDataSourceResult.java.

 Complete the Product Data Source